Somalia car bomb, shooting hits Kismayu hotel, 3 dead - police | Law-Order

 Somalia car bomb, shooting hits Kismayu hotel, 3 dead - police

+"The Tawakal hotel operation has ended and all the militants inside have been killed and we have rescued many people from the hotel," he told Reuters by text message.
+Before the attack, a meeting was being held at the hotel to plan how to fight al Shabaab, the security officer said.

-A car bomb and shooting attack on a hotel in Somalia's Kismayo city killed at least three people on Sunday, police said.
+A car bomb and shooting attack on a hotel in the Somali city of Kismayu killed at least three people on Sunday before security forces ended the siege at the hotel and killed the attackers, police said.
 Gunfire erupted after an explosives-laden vehicle rammed into the gate of the port city's Tawakal Hotel.
 The al Qaeda-linked al Shabaab militant group said it had carried out the attack.

 "So far there are three people dead and eight others injured, who were taken to Kismayu hospital," Farah Mohamed, a security officer told Reuters from Kismayu.
-The state-run Somali National Television said on Twitter security forces were dealing with a "terrorist incident" at the hotel.
+Mohamed Nasi Guled, Jubbaland's deputy chief of police, said earlier on Sunday on Somali National Television there had been three attackers at the hotel.

+Mohamed, the security officer, said later on Sunday security personnel had ended the siege.
+"The Tawakal hotel operation has ended and all the militants inside have been killed and we have rescued many people from the hotel," he told Reuters by text message.

+Before the attack, a meeting was being held at the hotel to plan how to fight al Shabaab, the security officer said.
+There were no further details available on deaths or injuries.

 Al Shabaab was driven out of Kismayu in 2012.
 The city's port had been a major source of revenue for the group from taxes, charcoal exports and levies on arms and other illegal imports.
 In 2019, a similar attack at another hotel in Kismayu killed at least 26 people.